 Although less visited than the other regions of the Dordogne, it has several attractions that will interest the visitor.

 The capital of the Dordogne department and the most important town in the Perigord Blanc is Perigueux, a beautiful town with an incredible multi-domed cathedral and a lovely medieval centre.
+It has important Roman remains and an excellent museum of Roman items - the Gallo Roman Vesunna Museum.
+Its cathedral is UNESCO listed as an important stop on one of the pilgrim routes to Compostela in Spain.
 Next to Perigueux is the lovely Chancelade Abbey.

 This area is heavily forested and the Foret de la Double to the north of the region is very attractive, reminiscent of the forests of story books and much loved by walkers and fishers.